Home

 • Robotic Process Automation (RPA): Bots take over recurring inputs into existing applications.
 They read data, enter information, or transfer values between systems, especially where there are no interfaces.

-These shapes can be used individually or in combination.
+These forms can be used individually or in combination.
 In many companies, automation initiatives start with simple tasks and are gradually expanded to include more complex processes.

 What are the benefits of business process automation?